Ly0n/CarND-LaneLines-cY/README.md

 Finding lanes lines is an important step in localization of the car relative to the road.
-As human driver uses the lane lines as an fundamental information for pathway of the road.
+As human driver uses the lane lines as an fundamental information for the pathway of the road.
 In a real world scenario depending only on visible lanes can be critical, but it a solid landmark that should be used when available.